vertikon/mcp-fulfillment-ops/ANALYSIS.md

 ## 📊 Project Overview

-MCP-HULK is a comprehensive Model Context Protocol (MCP) template and generation engine built in Go.
+mcp-fulfillment-ops is a comprehensive Model Context Protocol (MCP) template and generation engine built in Go.
 It provides a complete framework for building high-performance, scalable MCP implementations with AI integration, knowledge management, state management, and observability features.

 ### Key Statistics
 - **Total Go Files:** 394